PiotrFurmanek/createJS/README.md

-# createJS banner
+# createJS Banner

-createJS banner is a MPU banner (300x250) built with the use of createJS library.
+createJS Banner is a MPU banner (300x250) built with the use of createJS library.

 ## Version